 How to make manchego cheese tapas

-How to cut manchego cheese?
+How to cut manchego cheese

 Possible variations

-Frequently asked questions:
+Frequently asked questions

-In most Spanish pubs, you would find simple snacks – a slice of tortilla Espanola, a bowl of olives or fried potatoes (patatas bravas), a few slices of jamon with fresh baguette,…
+In most Spanish pubs, you would find simple snacks - a slice of tortilla Espanola, a bowl of olives or fried potatoes (patatas bravas), a few slices of jamon with a fresh baguette,…

 Then, there are places that go the extra mile and turn simple pub snacks into amazing creations.
 The great place to see this is in Madrid's San Miguel Market (Mercado San Miguel) or in any tapas bar in San Sebastian.